vadimsaz/boat-drone-control-system/README.md

 Amateur hobby project
-Transform your smartphone into an autonomous boat drone navigationsystem
+Transform your smartphone into an autonomous boat drone navigation system

 Project Overview